Peter Staats: Early career

+Other research was on high dose topical capsaicin, creating the foundational patents for Qutenza patch.

 He has trained numerous fellows residents and Medical students from Johns Hopkins University in interventional pain and placed a highlight on the lack of education on appropriate pain care.
 He developed an interventional pain track for Anesthesiology including implantation of neuromodulation devices and was the first academic anesthesiologist to have surgical privileges at any academic university in the United States.